learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you check if a string starts with another string?
+## Q 6.5.
+How do you check if a string starts with another string?

 You can use ECMAScript 6 `String.prototype.startsWith()` method to check a string starts with another string or not.
 But it is not yet supported in all browsers.
 Let us see an example to see this usage,